boylea/intro-qt-talk/qttalk.rst

 =======

 * Basic UI elements that make up the part you see
-* e.g. windows, buttons, input fields
+* E.g. windows, buttons, input fields
 * QWidget or a subclass of

 .. note::